Spartan-CSharp/HotelManagementApp/README.md

 ### Starter Data

 The homework from Lesson 40, Starter Data, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to insert some starter data into our database, so that we have something to test against.

+### Wrap Up

+## SQLite Data Access Layer

+### Introduction

+### Dapper Setup

+The homework from Lesson 43, Dapper Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to add a Dapper class that will handle reading from and writing to SQLite in a simple manner.